sharafialireza/myWork/README.md

     $ docker build -t city-forecasts .

-3- Make sure you can access the internet from your host computer since the application make API calls to https://ipapi.co and https://api.openweathermap.org to fetch lat/long/city information and subsequently to fetch the temperature forecasts.
+3- Make sure you can access the internet from your host computer since the application makes API calls to https://ipapi.co and https://api.openweathermap.org to fetch lat/long/city information and subsequently to fetch the temperature forecasts.
 If there is any failure, the log file will have an entry for it.
 The information about the fetched data will be also printed on screen for each IP selected